Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 * P2P exchanges require a deeper understanding of bitcoin because NoKYC presumes more advanced users
 * Dispute situations can arise and mediation can sometimes last days or weeks
 * You can trigger red flags in fiat banking systems, especially with frequent high-value trades.
 The KYC banking sector does not like random transfers to people not in your contact list.
 They might reject a transaction, ask for sources of income, or deny you their services and one-sidedly close your account.
 They might even freeze your funds in certain scenarios
-* Liquidating NoKYC bitcoin can trigger checks where the money came from therefore it riskier than KYC in this respect
+* Liquidating NoKYC bitcoin can trigger checks where the money came from therefore it is riskier than KYC in this respect
 * Tread lightly.
 The fiat-onramp problems are becoming very real and they increasingly try to squeeze out anything vaguely suspicious
 * These platforms mostly still have to comply with some(or most) regulations and can be stifled therefore easily by governments if they are deemed dangerous.
 This is why Plebs need to get ready for being unbanked or worse in some cases and this reality will be ever-more real because the banking system is shaking to its core and will try to keep people as compliant cogs in the system